centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-telegraf-agent.md

 import TabItem from '@theme/TabItem';

-Telegraf is an observability tool coded in GO implementing the Opentelemetry protocol.
+Telegraf is an observability tool implementing the OpenTelemetry protocol.

 > This monitoring connector is a **proof of concept**, Centreon does not recommend to use it in production.
 > It has some limitations such as:
-> - the need to restart the Teletraf service whenever the configuration is changed.
+> - the need to restart the Telegraf service whenever the configuration is changed.
 > - the impossibility to display the informational output message of the host or service (due to
-> Opentelemetry protocol).
+> limitations of the OpenTelemetry protocol).

 ## Pack assets